-During the day, many people stop and pray in the presence of the Blessed Sacrament.
-There are also other areas of focus in the church to which our prayers can be directed.
+During the day, people are welcome into the Church to pray in the presence of the Blessed Sacrament.
+There are other areas within the church to which our prayers can be directed.
 These include, but are not limited to, the following:

 - Divine Mercy Chaplet is recited Monday through Friday after the 8:30 a.m.
 Mass and after the 9 a.m.
 Mass on Saturdays.